 So, after making these descriptions, what does swordfish taste like?
-Although some opinion sharing platforms like Reddit mentions have been made of the swordfish tasting like the shark, there have been concerns about how healthy it is to consume it.
+Although some opinion-sharing platforms like Reddit mentions have been made of the swordfish tasting like a shark, there have been concerns about how healthy it is to consume it.

 There are many choices to make as to the best-tasting fishes out there, although there are preferences, the swordfish is undeniably one of the best-tasting fishes as it is a meaty fish stock with a dense texture.
 The swordfish remains moist after cooking, and there is this mild, subtle sweetness it offers after every bite.
 If you are the typical steak lover, the taste of this fish will delight you extremely.
 Swordfish are best cooked on a grill or pan-fried.
 Some believe that it has a similar taste to the salmon, with the only difference being a meaty and chewy texture.
 Opinions differ when it comes to taste, it can be relative and can feel differently to different individuals.

-Others have mentioned that the swordfish tastes like the tuna fish, and it has a perfect consistency, which is unlike the Codfish or Haddock.
+Others have mentioned that the swordfish tastes like the tuna fish, and it has a perfect consistency, which is unlike the Cod or Haddock.
 With its dense texture, some have said it does not readily fall apart when sliced.

-In that it is not similar to pork meat, it does not also have the salty pungency of the fish varieties available.
+It is not similar to pork meat, it does not also have the salty pungency of the fish varieties available.
 It is seen as not particularly distinctive, with many agreeing to its steak-like nature with all its heaviness and meatiness.